MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/plan-your-app.md

 ---
 author: GrantMeStrength
-title: Plan your Universal Windows Platform (UWP) app
+title: Building a complex Universal Windows Platform (UWP) app
 description: On Microsoft design teams, our process for creating apps consists of five distinct stages--concept, structure, dynamics, visual, and prototype.
 We encourage you to adopt a similar process and have fun making new experiences for the world to enjoy. ms.assetid: 9A5189CD-3B97-4967-8E7D-36D25F04F244 ms.author: jken